-Leadership opportunities are available through our middle school Student Government program.
+Leadership opportunities are available through our middle school Student Leadership program.
 Eighth grade officers are elected each year and grade level representatives are chosen each quarter.
 A teacher/advisor guides the students in leadership training, and officers attend training at the ACSI Leadership seminar.
-Student Government is responsible for promoting and organizing middle school activities, holiday celebrations, social functions, safety patrol, daily pledges, and often assists with the activities for elementary school children.
+Student Leadership is responsible for promoting and organizing middle school activities, holiday celebrations, social functions, safety patrol, daily pledges, and often assists with the activities for elementary school children.

 School spirit is sky high during this special week where students dress up in themed costumes each day.
 They also participate in class competitions and earn spirit points and prizes along the way.
 Daily themes and activities are chosen and promoted by Student Government representatives.

 Each quarter, middle school students are invited to spend the evening at LGCS.
 Fun nights include special field activities, competitions, movies, and more.
 Fun Nights are a great way to build community and socialize during the after school hours.

 One of the highlights of 6th grade includes a week at Hume Lake Outdoor Education Camp.
 Students will participate in Christ-centered, hands-on learning experiences while they study the principles of earth and environmental science.
 In addition to their studies, students have the opportunity to take part in outdoor activities including archery, canoeing, swimming, black-out hide and seek, high-ropes course, and more.
 This five day/four night camp is held each October and provides a great opportunity to bond with classmates and teachers.